adnguyen/Notebooks_and_Protocols/2017_notebook.md

 3. generate spreadsheet for samples that need to be transferred to free run
 	* update dataset
 4. set up animals in trikinetics
+5. write up methods so it is less painful later on

 ------